react-native-maps/react-native-maps/docs/installation.md

 project(':react-native-maps').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-maps/lib/android')
 ```

-2. (React Native 0.59 and lower) Add the `react-native-maps` as an dependency of your app in `android/app/build.gradle`:
+2. Add the `react-native-maps` as an dependency of your app in `android/app/build.gradle`:

 ```groovy
 ...